dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 By limiting the size of a target's 1&deg; social neighborhood, generally reducing the scope and type of potential interactions, and reducing the options for that node, you make them exponentially more predictable.
-A target who is _range-bound_ in this way then becomes exponentially more predictable.
-In this case, a target's sociophysical motion will be restricted at all costs -- especially major physical relocations.
+This target becomes _range bound_, rendering their sociophysical motion restricted at all costs -- especially major physical relocations.
 Here, sociophysical motion does not refer to motion in physical spaces, but to all motion of energy across any sociophysical topologies.
 By pragmatically restricting this motion, it renders you more predictable, subjugated, fearful and pathetic in all ways.
 You are prey that has been cornered.
 Run to Switzerland.

 <a name="social-financial-and-other-energetic-flows-signal-interest-and-intent-via-frequency-magnitude-and-abstract-spectral-decomposition" />